If you're looking for something to keep the carp biting during the colder months, look no further than the best carp bait for winter fishing.

 - How to catch carp: top tips on fishing for this freshwater favourite

 I’ve seen very clearly over the years how picky carp are about what they choose to eat in colder weather, and bait choice more clearly than ever makes the difference between catching and blanking.

 Whatever you do, always use different carp baits on all your rods.
-If you aren’t catching at least you are more likely to find something they will get caught on if you are asking different questions.
+If you aren’t catching at least you're more likely to find something they will get caught on if you're trying different things.
 Making a change can change your fortunes.

-Mag-aligner bags are just devastating, and the more widely maggots are used the more carp seem to become fixated on them.
-When working at their best big bags of maggots are a method that you can almost cast anywhere and catch any carp that is nearby.
+Mag-aligner bags are just devastating, and the more widely maggots are used, the more carp seem to become fixated on them.
+When working at their best, you can cast big bags of maggots almost anywhere and catch any carp that is nearby.